Azure/terraform-azurerm-avm-res-network-loadbalancer/examples/bepool_with_ip_address/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module with a backend pool configured to use NIC.
+This deploys the module with a backend pool configured to use IPs.
 (Standard SKU Public Load Balancer).

 ```hcl
 terraform {